KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 .. warning::

-    **Parameters URI**
+    **Parameters URL**

       Be careful when assigning a name to a parameter inside a report.
-This name must correspond to the parameters URI when you               deploy the document on Knowage Server.
+This name must correspond to the parameters URL when you deploy the document on Knowage Server.

 Once you have defined all parameters, open the (or create a new) dataset.
 Parameters are identified by a question mark **?** .
 For each **?** that you insert in your query, you must set the corresponding link in the **Parameters** tab: this will allow parameters substitution at report execution time.